albysabu9/Drupal-MySQL/README.md

 MySQL is the world's most popular open source database.
 With its proven performance, reliability and ease-of-use, MySQL has become the leading database choice for web-based applications, covering the entire range from personal projects and websites, via e-commerce and information services, all the way to high profile web properties including Facebook, Twitter, YouTube, Yahoo! and many more.

-Steps to create this multicontainer application.
+ ### Steps to create this multicontainer application. ###

  ### 1  Prerequisites ###
- - This project is completely done on RHEL(Red Hat Enterprise Linux)
+ - This project is completely done on RHEL(Red Hat Enterprise Linux).
  - Install docker on the os using the cmd yum install docker.
- - Install docker-compose
+ - Install docker-compose.

   ` curl –L"https://github.com/docker/compose/releases/download/1.25.4/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose `

  ### 2  Start the Docker Service ###
- -  Use `systemctl start docker` to start Docker Service
+ -  Use `systemctl start docker` to start Docker Service.

  ### 3  Download the required images: ###
  - Pull MySQL Image: